 Balayage hair feels like someone hand-painted your hair and made it better than your previous natural hair color.
-Blonde hair is highlighted into darker shades, and brunette hair is highlighted into lighter shades to give a more natural look to the already highlighted hair.
+Blonde hair is highlighted in darker shades, and brunette hair is highlighted in lighter shades to give a more natural look to the already highlighted hair.

 Balayage is often confused as a different ‘look’, but it is just a different technique to highlight hair in a sweeping motion.

 Just as the sound of it, flamboyage adds flamboyance to your hair by adding all sorts of colors.
 The trendiest in the industry, it is a blend of ombre with Balayage.

 These hair highlights are also known as peek-a-boo highlights as they peep through the hair.
 In other words, it is just Balayage with a hint of flamboyance.

 4. Foil Highlights

 This technique is used for giving more brightness and freshness to the hair.
 Foiling is done when people need more concentrated lighting.
 This option is used for people who want more lifted colors in their hair.